oun111/myproxy/README.md

 # ZAS

 ZAS is a sql adaptor.
-With ZAS, you may access mysql with `oracle-style-sql` like this:
+With ZAS, you may access MYSQL with `ORACLE-STYLE-SQL` like this:

 ```
 stream1.open("select id.nextval(), id from table1");